 - Additional challenges listed for after Easter if your kids ask for them!

-I prefer not giving my children pictures of lego builds to look at unless they’re really stuck.
-You can go online and fin non-Lego pictures or use the handful of example photos in the Easter Story Lego Challenge document to give them ideas and spark their creativity.
-Although following instructions for a specific build project is fun and valuable, in our home we’ve come to believe that a good Lego challenge isn’t the right place for it!
+I prefer not giving my children pictures of builds to look at unless they’re really stuck.
+You can go online and find pictures or use the handful of example photos in the Easter Story Brick Challenge document to give them ideas and spark their creativity.
+Although following instructions for a specific build project is fun and valuable, in our home we’ve come to believe that a good brick challenge isn’t the right place for it!

 Three crosses on calvary hill.
 Son: “I wasn’t sure how to make a hill, so I thought I could just gently bend this board, like this.”
 Perfect!

-- Print the Easter Story LEGO Challenge document
+- Print the Easter Story Brick Challenge document

 - Make sure you have the materials for the crafts/activities if you decide to do them

 - Start on Palm Sunday and take pictures of their creations! (share with me on Instagram or email them to me and I’ll share them!)

 - Let them use their creativity.
 Look at pictures from a children’s Bible if they need inspiration.